-24. This is likely true for both: the lag between the rainfall shock during the growing season and the realization of the harvest and the lag between realization of the harvest and the moment when the food stock from previous harvests start to run low.
+25 This is likely true for both: the lag between the rainfall shock during the growing season and the realization of the harvest and the lag between realization of the harvest and the moment when the food stock from previous harvests start to run low.

-25. This is possibly also the case because senders are unlikely to coordinate when sending remittances.
+26 This is possibly also the case because senders unlikely coordinate when sending remittances.
 In the next section, we investigate the effect of mobile money adoption on remittances.

-26. They find, for example, evidence of overcompensation not only for the effect of illness shocks on total consumption, but also for all shocks and the full sample.
-This difference between Jack and Suri (2014) and the overcompensation documented in this paper is likely due to the different nature of the shock Jack and Suri (2014) use, a self-reported indicator for shocks.
+27 They find, for example, evidence of overcompensation not only for the effect of illness shocks on total consumption, but also for all shocks and the full sample.
+This difference is likely due to the different nature of the shock Jack and Suri (2014) use, a self-reported indicator for shocks.
 In our context, we use variation in rainfall from the long-term mean rainfall, rather than a shock indicator.